Randy Lerner

 Randolph David Lerner (born February 21, 1962) is an American billionaire businessman and former sports team owner.
-He became the majority owner of the American football team, the Cleveland Browns, of the National Football League (NFL), upon the death of his father Al Lerner in 2002, and sold the team in 2012.
+He became the majority owner of the American football team, the Cleveland Browns, of the National Football League (NFL), upon the death of his father Alfred Lerner in 2002, and sold the team in 2012.
 Lerner became the owner and chairman of English club Aston Villa F.C. of the Premier League in 2006; Lerner sold the club at a loss in 2016 following their relegation.
 As of July 2024, Forbes estimated his net worth at US$1.2 billion.

 Early life

 Lerner was born to a Jewish family and graduated from Columbia University in 1984, spending 1983 at Clare College, Cambridge.
 He graduated from Columbia Law School and is a member of the New York and District of Columbia bar associations.
 He has worked as a lawyer in New York City.

 Business career

 Lerner began working as an investment analyst at automobile insurers Progressive Corporation.
 In 1991, his father started an independent investment firm with Progressive capital called Securities Advisors, Inc. (SAI), which Al owned and managed until 2001.
 SAI initially specialized in arbitrage before shifting its focus to equity investing.

-His father, Alfred "Al" Lerner, had been appointed chairman of MBNA Corporation after investing USD 800 million in the initial public offering (IPO) of the company.
+His father, Alfred "Al" Lerner, had been appointed chairman of MBNA Corporation when it went public in 1991, after investing $100 million of his own money into it.
 In 1993, Randy Lerner became a director at MBNA.
-Upon the death of his father on October 23, 2002, he became MBNA's chairman.
-On January 1, 2006, Bank of America acquired MBNA Corporation for USD 35 billion.
+Upon the death of his father in 2002, he became MBNA's chairman.
+On January 1, 2006, Bank of America acquired MBNA Corporation for USD$35 billion.